EQ4/mp4-tokenizer/README.md

 # MP4 Tokenizer

-Streaming MP4 tokenizer, returning the individual mp4 atoms.
+Streaming MP4 tokenizer that emits individual mp4 atoms.

 ## How to Use

-This module allows you to open an MP4 file as a readable stream, emitting atoms as the stream is being read.
+This module allows you to open an MP4 file as a readable stream, emitting atoms as the stream is being read without unnecessary buffering.

 ### Usage